Cheesebyte/cheesebyte/README.md

 # 🧀 About

-Freelance software developer committed to build quality software with the latest technologies.
+Full-stack software developer - committed to build quality software with the latest technologies.

 Visit [the website](https://www.cheesebyte.nl) for further information.